hendrtd/cpsc-1233/docs/modules/m0/structure.md

 first day of classes for the term and ends on the first Sunday of the term.
 Each module 1-7 begins on a Monday and ends on the following Sunday.

-Here is the specific schedule for [Fall B 2020](http://online.auburn.edu/term_calendar).
+Here is the specific schedule for [Spring A 2021](http://online.auburn.edu/term_calendar).

 Module | Begin | End
 ------ | ----- | ---